pitrov/docs.erisindustries.com/tutorials/chainmaking.md

 For this tutorial, we have kept the bash scripting to a bare minimum, but should you have any questions regarding any of the bash scripting, please let us know on our [Support Forums](https://support.erisindustries.com) and we will endeavor to make more clear what any commands that are unclear are actually doing.

-# Step 1.
+# Steps 1.
 Make (or Get) the Public Keys

-Everyone who interacts with an eris:db blockchain will need to have a properly formated keypair.
+Everyone who interacts with an eris chains blockchain will need to have a properly formated keypair.
 To make a keypair we will use `eris keys`.

 `eris keys` usually operates as a signing daemon, but when we use eris keys to *create* key pairs what we are doing effectively is writing files.
 As is usual with the eris tooling, `eris keys` is opinionated and will work by default against the following directory: `~/.eris/keys/data`.
 When a key pair is created, that key pair will get written into that directory.